-- 9

-- Gross disrespect of a fellow student

-- Gross disrespect of faculty, staff, visitor, or school transportation provider

-- Physical assault of another student

-- Damaging, destroying, or stealing personal or school property or attempting to do so (including graffiti)

-- Using or possessing tobacco products

-- Committing sexual, racial, or any form of harassment or intimidation

-- Using abusive, vulgar or profane language

-- Making verbal or physical threats, empty or otherwise

-- Setting off false alarms

-- Gambling

-- Serious forgery, plagiarism, or cheating

-- Lying

-- Violating the rules of the DMR

-- Leaving school grounds without permission

-- o If a student leaves the school grounds without permission, the police and parents will be contacted immediately.

-- Being charged with a felony (see M.G.L. c.
-71)

-- Repeated offenses for which the students has already earned full separation
+- Gross disrespect of a fellow student - Gross disrespect of faculty, staff, visitor, or school transportation provider - Physical assault of another student or staff - Damaging, destroying, or stealing personal or school property or attempting to do so (including graffiti) - Using or possessing alcohol or tobacco products - Possession of a weapon - Committing sexual, racial, or any form of harassment or intimidation - Using abusive, vulgar or profane language - Making verbal or physical threats, empty or otherwise - Setting off false alarms - Gambling - Serious forgery, plagiarism, or cheating - Leaving school grounds without permission - o If a student leaves the school grounds without permission, the police and parents will be contacted immediately. - Being charged with a felony (see M.G.L. c.
+71) - Repeated offenses for which the students has already earned full separation